13932157033/AIHelp-Unity-SDK/README.md

 - __serverId__: The Server ID
 - __playerParseId__: Can be empty string, can NOT be NULL
 - __showConversationFlag__: Should be "0" or "1".
 If set "1", the VIP conversation entry will be displayed in the upper right of the AI conversation interface.
-- __config__: Optional param for custom ValueMap information.
-You can pass specific Tag information using vector hs-tags, see above coding example.
+- __config__: Optional param for customized information.
+You can pass specific Tag information using sting list "elva-tags", see above coding example.
 Please note you also need to configure the same tag information in the Web console so that each conversation can be correctly tagged.

 ![showElva](https://github.com/AIHELP-NET/Pictures/blob/master/showElva-EN-Android.png "showElva")